core-wg/transport-indication/draft-ietf-core-transport-indication.md

 TBD: For SvcParams, the examples are inconsistent with the base32 recommendation;
 they serve to explore the possible alternatives.

-* http://s.alpn_h2c.6.2001-db8--1.service.arpa/ -- The server is reachable on 2001:db8::1 using HTTP/2
+* http://683263.alpn.2001-db8--1.6.service.arpa/ -- The server is reachable on 2001:db8::1 using HTTP/2 (h2c is 683263 in hex)

-* https://mail.-.tlsa.amaqckrkfivcukrkfivcukrkfivcukrkfivcukrkfivcukrkfivcukrk.service.arpa/ -- No address information is provided, the client needs to resort to other discovery mechanisms.
+* https://amaqckrkfivcukrkfivcukrkfivcukrkfivcukrkfivcukrkfivcukrk.tlsa.service.arpa/ -- No address information is provided, the client needs to resort to other discovery mechanisms.
   Any server is eligible to serve the resource if it can present a (possibly self-signed) certificate whose public key SHA256 matches the encoded value.
-  The "mail.-." part is provided to the server as part of the Host header, and can be used for name based virtual hosting.

-* coap://coaptransport.tcp.cred.ueekcandaeasabbblaqlxq2jmbjg5jgtf2kazljkenaurxocc6i2ckx3zowjgyr.--.ai3ouj4a.6.2001-db8--1.service.arpa/ -- The server is reachable using CoAP over TCP with EDHOC security at 2001:db8::1, and the service is identifiable by the use of a KCCS credential describing an X25519 public key.
+* coap://tcp.coaptransport.2001-db8--1.6.rai3ouj4a.ueekcandaeasabbblaqlxq2jmbjg5jgtf2kazljkenaurxocc6i2ckx3zowjgy-.cred.service.arpa/ -- The server is reachable using CoAP over TCP with any security mechanism at 2001:db8::1, and the service is identifiable by the use of a KCCS credential describing an X25519 public key (which is currently only usable with EDHOC).

-* coap://cred.ueekcandaeasabbblaqlxq2jmbjg5jgtf2kazljkenaurxocc6i2ckx3zowjgyr.--.ai3ouj4a.service.arpa/ -- The same server without any discoverability hints; it is up to the client to discover a (possibly short-lived) connection opportunities to the server identified by that key.
+* coap://rai3ouj4a.ueekcandaeasabbblaqlxq2jmbjg5jgtf2kazljkenaurxocc6i2ckx3zowjgyr-.cred.service.arpa/ -- The same server without any discoverability hints; it is up to the client to discover a (possibly short-lived) connection opportunities to the server identified by that key.

 # Acknowledgements